 To WAEXPO 2018, this years event is packed with amazing women sharing incredible stories - don't miss out!

-Women’s Adventure Expo CIC is hosting a packed weekend of events from Friday 5th to Sunday 7th October, including WAEXPO 2018 on Saturday 6th October at We The Curious – Bristol Science Centre.
-More information on venues, programmes, who’s speaking and what’s happening can be found in the sections below.
-We advise booking tickets early to avoid disappointment.
-Don’t miss out, join us for the biggest female-focused adventure event of the year!
+Women’s Adventure Expo CIC hosted a packed weekend of events from Friday 5th to Sunday 7th October, including WAEXPO 2018 on Saturday 6th October at We The Curious – Bristol Science Centre.
+More information on venues, programmes, and speakers can be found in the sections below.

-WAExpo 2018 will be the biggest and boldest WAExpo yet!
-The event will reflect adventure from a range of life stages, backgrounds, ethnicities and abilities, and we will be looking at how to make adventure more inclusive and accessible to all women (the mission statement of Women’s Adventure Expo CIC).
-This year’s panel session will be on the theme of Diversity in the Adventure industry!
-We will be joined by many amazing speakers and interesting exhibitors, all keen to speak with women interested in outdoor participation and supported by fantastic sponsors, helping us to empower women.
-More information is avalible on the links below, check out our sponsors, exhibitors, speakers, programme and event info.
+WAExpo 2018 was the biggest and boldest WAExpo yet!
+The event reflected adventure from a range of life stages, backgrounds, ethnicity and abilities, and looked at how to make adventure more inclusive and accessible to all women (the mission statement of Women’s Adventure Expo CIC).
+This panel session was on the theme of Diversity in the Adventure industry!
+We were joined by many amazing speakers and interesting exhibitors, all keen to speak with women interested in outdoor participation and supported by fantastic sponsors, helping us to empower women.
+More information is available on the links below, check out our sponsors, exhibitors, speakers, programme and event info.

-We are delighted to announce that this year’s headline speaker is Dervla Murphy in conversation with Antonia Bolingbroke-Kent.
-WAExpo 2018 will include three event areas, the Main Stage, the popular How to Guides and the Inspiring Stories sessions.
-Altogether there will be 13 sessions and 17 speakers at the event.
+Sadly headline speaker Dervla Murphy was unable to join us due to illness but her friend and fellow travel writer Antonia Bolingbroke-Kent presented a film of her life.
+WAExpo 2018 will included three event areas, the Main Stage, the popular How to Guides and the Inspiring Stories sessions.
+Altogether there were 13 sessions and 17 speakers at the event.
 Here are the WAExpo Main Stage speakers, please click on the links below to view all WAExpo speakers for 2018.

 Dervla Murphy’s first book, Full Tilt: Ireland to India with a Bicycle, was published in 1965.
 Over 20 other titles have followed, and Dervla has won worldwide praise and many awards for her writing.
 Now in her late 80s, she continues to travel around the world and remains passionate about politics, conservation, bicycling and beer.
 She is a Legend!